History of AFF

 - AFF monitors implementation of policy and highlights areas where systems might need adjustment as well as aiming to advertise and spread best practice

 AFF has Branches in Great Britain, Northern Ireland (founded in 1984), Germany (1989) and Cyprus (1994).
 Each Branch has its own Director as well as administrative staff working in the Branch Office.
-Great Britain, Northern Ireland, Germany and Cyprus have a network of part-time staff (Co-ordinators) managed by the Deputy Director, Team Leader or Regional Manager.
+Great Britain, Northern Ireland, Germany and Cyprus have a network of part-time staff (Co-ordinators) managed by the Director or Regional Manager.
 Co-ordinators are a direct link to Army families in the main garrison areas, representing the AFF at local level as well as directing issues, concerns and views to the rest of AFF.

 AFF employs five Specialists who cover key issues of concern to Army families: